CostiCatargiu/AllYoloModels/README.md

 - 📤 $\color{red}{\textsf{YoloModelsExport.sh}}$ help us to export a specific model to ONNX or TensorRT.
 - 📈 The experimental results from my work with all the models discussed here are stored on Google Drive, with some of them also shared here.
 <details>
+- 🔍 I created a script which run after each Inference task, to analyze models by evaluating detection counts and average confidence per class, enabling performance comparison.

   <summary>Project overview</summary>
 After this repository is cloned the structure of the project will look like in the images bellow with the mention that the **YoloModels** directory is empty because no model is cloned there.